LogtalkDotOrg/logtalk3/manuals/sources/userman/expansion.rst

 --------------------

 The ``term_expansion/2`` and ``goal_expansion/2`` predicates can be debugged as any other object predicates.
-An alternative to the debugging tools is to use a monitor for the runtime messages that call the predicates.
+Note that expansions can often be manually tested by sending :ref:`methods_expand_term_2` and :ref:`methods_expand_goal_2` messages to a hook object with the term or goal whose expansion you want to check as argument.
+Another alternative to the debugging tools is to use a monitor for the runtime messages that call the predicates.
 For example, assume a ``expansions_debug.lgt`` file with the contents:

 ::